-IS THIS THE ROOT OR THE CAUSE OF CORONA VIRUS (?)
+IS CORONAVIRUS THE ROOT OR THE CAUSE OF THIS (?)

 I guess you could say there is no more promising sign in the society of today than the increased attention which is being paid to the house, the home, charity and BAME.